park23/Instagram-API/README.md

 # Instagram-API  ![compatible](https://img.shields.io/badge/PHP%207-Compatible-brightgreen.svg)

 This is a PHP library which emulates Instagram's Private API.
 This library is just a start with latest version functions.

-It has Login and create_friendships.
-But will be expanded in future
+With 2FA(need command line)

 **Do you like this project?
 Support it by donating**